 It’s a fantastic way to immerse yourself in the region’s natural beauty and learn about its fascinating history.
 You can choose from 1-hour cruise or 3-hour long cruise with Boldt Castle.

-2. Learn about Gananoque’s History at 1000 Islands History Museum
+2. Learn About Local History at 1000 Islands Museum

 For a deeper dive into the town’s past, the 1000 Islands History Museum is a must-visit.
 The museum’s engaging exhibits and informative displays provide a comprehensive overview of the area’s history, from its Indigenous roots to its role in the War of 1812.